Nishant-97Gupta/Weather_app/README.md

 This is a fully functional Weather Monitoring App that allows users to search for weather information of different cities and view their current weather, daily weather summary, and recent searches.
 The app dynamically adjusts based on real-time weather conditions, displaying customized weather icons and providing a responsive, user-friendly interface with an engaging GIF background.

 # Table of Contents
-Folder Structure
+Folder Structure,
-Tech Stack
+Tech Stack,
-Features
+Features,
-Application Flow
+Application Flow,
-Screenshots
+Screenshots,
-Installation
+Installation,
-Usage
+Usage,
-Responsive Design
+Responsive Design,
 Future Enhancements